opensearch-project/dashboards-notebooks/notebooks/README.md

   Runs the plugin cypress tests.

-## Contributing to Open Distro for Elasticsearch Kibana Notebooks
+## Contributing to OpenSearch Dashboards Notebooks

 We welcome you to get involved in development, documentation, testing the notebooks plugin.
 See our [CONTRIBUTING.md](./../CONTRIBUTING.md) and join in.

-Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/current/plugin-development.html).

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/kibana-notebooks/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/dashboards-notebooks/issues).

 ## License